Tasted with Isabelle Raveneau in Chablis, 14 January 2020.

 “2018 – like everyone we have lovely volume!
-We started very early – the end of August – Thursday 30th.
+We started very early – Thursday 30th August.
 Almost 1 week earlier than in 2017 – but the average temperature and rainfall were very different.
-The growth in 2017 was earlier, but that’s why it was frosted – 2018 was a little later.
+The growth in 2017 was earlier, but that’s probably why it was frosted – 2018 was a little later.
 In 2018 we had very little rain – in fact it was too dry for the maladies!
 Many fewer storms in 2018.
 In August it was like the very small rain that we had about 27-28 August simply woke up the vines, leaves that were slightly curling woke up and straightened.
-The earliness of the vintages is about the only similarity, but both vintages had great grapes!
-Malos now finished for the 18s and it’s clear that the wines are really very different – there’s less alcohol and more acidity in the 2017s. ”
+I think we still have a nice freshness and our alcohols were not so high – 12.5-13.2° – so we were happy with that.”

-There wont be any bottling before April – but it will be for all the wines – and with just one bottling for each – so it’s the same wine wherever you drink it.
-We started with a nice little run of Petit Chablis:
+There won’t be any bottling before April – but it will be for all the wines – and with just one bottling for each – so it’s the same wine wherever you drink it:

 Most is in tank now, just a couple of barrels remain here for tasting.